-- didn't receive the item
+- Didn't receive their item

-- don't recognize the transaction
+- Don't recognize the transaction

-- have an issue with the transaction as it was processed
+- Have an issue with the transaction

-- received an item that doesn't match the listing
+- Received an item that doesn't match the listing

 …then eBay Seller Protection may apply.
 This means the company would cover the amount of the dispute, waive the dispute fee, and remove any feedback related to the transaction.

-eBay Seller Protection: Limitations
+eBay Seller Protection: Requirements & Exclusions

 You must comply with eBay’s User Agreement to qualify for Seller Protection, including their prohibited and restricted item policies.
 You must also comply with any applicable eBay dispute time limits, and one of the following must be true: